nori-crypto/1step_cip-0094_draft/412-96861fe7/en.md

 | 4 | 2,000 | 340 | 1,660 | 83.00% |
 | 5 | 2,500 | 340 | 2,160 | 86.40% |

-In a pool with one generated block per epoch, the fee earned by the delegaters is `32%` of the total pool fee, which is not even half as much as in a pool with four or five generated blocks.
+In a pool with one generated block per epoch, the reward earned by the delegaters is `32%` of the total pool reward, which is not even half as much as in a pool with four or five generated blocks.
 Thus, even with a variable fee of `0%`, the small pool is hardly competitive, and delegaters will naturally flow to the large pool.
 On the other hand, if we assume a fixed cost of `170ADA` and a variable fee of `0%`, we have the following.

 | Blocks Generated | Total Reward | Operator Reward | Delegator Reward | Delegator Reward Ratio |
 |---:|---:|---:|---:|---:|